Fuding Silver Needle White Tea

-Our Imperial grade White Hair Silver Needle Tea comes from Fuding, the original place, where the worldwide finest and most popular white teas are grown and produced.
-“Imperial Grade“ here means that for this tea only the young buds of each year’s first spring harvest (end of March to beginning of April) are picked, best shortly after sunrise, as soon as the moistness on the tea plants has fully evaporated in the warmth of the sunlight.
-We did not shy investing a costly and time-intense effort virtually working ourselves through an extended range of different supplier’s offers of different grades and styles to identify this White Hair Silver Needle Tea as our favorite.
+Our Fuding Silver Needle White Tea is a top grade from where the worldwide finest and most popular white teas come from.
+At this, “top grade” means that only the young buds of each year’s first spring harvest (end of March to beginning of April) qualify for picking.
+At this, picking must take place shortly after sunrise, when the moistness on the tea plants has fully evaporated in the warmth of the sunlight.

-The dry leaves of the freshly processed, only lightly oxidized Fuding Silver Needle Tea due to their tight cover of characteristic white hair initially show a shiny white color with a very light touch of green, but with time will “grey” and take on the silvery-grey appearance that has contributed to the tea’s name, “silver” needle.
+Due to their tight white hair cover the freshly processed dry tea buds initially show a shiny white color with a very light touch of green.
+With time, however, these will take on the silvery-grey appearance that has contributed to the tea’s name, “silver” needle.
 The white hair reflect the light, giving the slightly crescent-shaped “needles” a radiant appearance that visually underlines this tea’s noble character.
 Their aroma, unfolding in the infusion in a way that truly indulges the senses, is that of fresh, soft spring flowers and is reflected in the highly translucent bright yellow infusion’s taste, with fresh and mellow, subtly honey-sweet notes, once again highlighting this tea’s unique elegance.

-For friends of white teas we also recommend trying our biodiverse and health and environment-friendlyally cultivated
+For friends of Chinese white teas we also recommend trying our biodiverse and health-and- environment-friendly cultivated